 An armorer is a maker, supplier, or parts changer of weapons or armor or an official in charge of the arms of a military unit.
 Based on the above definition of a Gunsmith, an armorer is not a Gunsmith, but a Gunsmith can do armorer duties.

 If you enjoy technical work and firearms, the Gunsmithing profession is very rewarding.
 An estimated 7 million firearms are manufactured or imported into the U.S. every year, and the average firearm owner in the U.S. owns 8 guns.
 As the demand for firearms is quite high, so is the demand for experienced Gunsmiths to maintain and repair all of these guns each year.

 There are many job options to consider after graduating from the Pennsylvania Gunsmith School®.
 Employment in a large firearms manufacturing plant or working as a Gunsmith in a sporting goods store are common paths of our graduates, but since our students are trained in many different technical aspects, jobs are also available in the military as an armorer, in related fields such as metal refinishing, model building, toolmaking, prototype making, and many others.
 Also, some of our graduates choose to become entrepreneurs and open their own gun shops.

-Click on this link for a research supporting the need for gunsmiths, compiled by PGS staff.
+Click on this link for “The Need for Gunsmiths”, compiled by PGS staff.